Non-uniqueness of Leray-Hopf solutions for stochastic forced Navier-Stokes equations: Introduction

-Prior to \cite{ABC22}, non-uniqueness of weak solutions without the energy inequality to the Navier--Stokes equations \eqref{1:intro} with $G=0$, $f=0$ was proved in \cite{BV19a} by convex integration.
-However, the addition of the energy inequality could only be achieved for the $p$-Navier--Stokes equations where the Laplacian is replaced by $p$-Laplacian with $p\in (1,6/5)$, see \cite{BMS20}, and the fractional Navier--Stokes equations, see \cite{CDD18}.
-These works were the basis for various non-uniqueness results for \eqref{1:intro} in the stochastic setting such as non-uniqueness in law \cite{HZZ19}, non-uniqueness of Markov solutions \cite{HZZ21markov}, and non-uniqueness of ergodic stationary solutions \cite{HZZ22} and also global existence and non-uniqueness when the system is driven by a space-time white noise \cite{HZZ21}.
-Stochastic power law fluids were treated in \cite{LZ23}.
+Prior to the seminal work \cite{ABC22}, the non-uniqueness of weak solutions lacking the energy inequality to the deterministic forced Navier--Stokes equations was established in \cite{BV19a} through convex integration.
+However, the incorporation of the energy inequality was only achieved for the $p$-Navier--Stokes equations, where the Laplacian is replaced by the $p$-Laplacian with $p\in (1,6/5)$, as demonstrated in \cite{BMS20}, and for fractional Navier--Stokes equations, as seen in \cite{CDD18}.
+These findings served as the foundation for various non-uniqueness results concerning the stochastic counterpart of the equations, such as non-uniqueness in law \cite{HZZ19}, non-uniqueness of Markov solutions \cite{HZZ21markov}, and non-uniqueness of ergodic stationary solutions \cite{HZZ22}.
+Furthermore, also global existence and non-uniqueness when the system is driven by space-time white noise was established in \cite{HZZ21}.
+Stochastic power law fluids were addressed in \cite{LZ23}.

-In the present work, we study the stochastic Navier--Stokes equations \eqref{1:intro} with the additional force $f$.
-We show that the construction of \cite{ABC22} can be adapted to this setting and we establish the following local-in-time result.
-We refer to Theorem~\ref{th:2} for precise assumptions and full statements.
+In this study, we show that the construction developed in \cite{ABC22} can be suitably adapted to the framework of \eqref{1:intro}, thereby proving the following local-in-time result.
+For precise assumptions and statement, we direct the reader to Theorem~\ref{th:2}.